 Poverty Point State Historic Site

-Poverty Point's inhabitants imported certain essential supplies from great distances.
+Poverty Point's inhabitants imported stone and ore over great distances.
 Projectile points and other stone tools found at Poverty Point were made from raw materials which originated in the Ouachita and Ozark Mountains and in the Ohio and Tennessee River valleys.
 Soapstone for vessels came from the Appalachian foothills of northern Alabama and Georgia.
 Other materials came from distant places in the eastern United States.
 The extensive trade network attests to the complex and sophisticated society that built the Poverty Point earthworks.

 For more information on the site, refer to Anthropological Study Series #7 -- Poverty Point: A Terminal Archaic Culture of the Lower Mississippi Valley -- prepared by the Louisiana Archaeological Survey and Antiquities Commission.